omeruluyy/JWT---NodeJS-Project/README.md

 # NodeJS & JWT Project

 This is a web application created for understanding comprehensively JWT usage.
-Also, Express, ejs and Mongoose have been used.
+Also, Express, ejs and Mongoose have been used during project.
+Note:
+This project may contains Kurtlar Vadisi contents.

 ## Installation